rahkum96/Telco-Churn-Analysis-and-Modeling-XGBoost/README.md

 install xgboost by using `pip install xgb` in command line prompt/ anconda  i've you haven't.

 ## Model performance
-- I have acheived model accuracy 78%, but the gaol is predict the correctly classified who, left the comapany, means we have more focused on recall, (82%)
+- I have acheived model accuracy 78%, but the goal is predict the correctly classified who, left the comapany, means we have more focused on recall, (82%)

+               precision    recall  f1-score   support

+           0       0.92      0.72      0.81      1294
+           1       0.52      0.82      0.64       467

 ## Dataset:
 https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113